tinode/chat/README.md

 A P2P topic is created by one user subscribing to topic with the name equal to the ID of the other user.
 For instance, user `usrOj0B3-gSBSs` can establish a P2P topic with user `usrIU_LOVwRNsc` by sending a `{sub topic="usrIU_LOVwRNsc"}`.
 Tinode will respond with a `{ctrl}` packet with the name of the newly created topic, `p2pOj0B3-gSBSshT8s5XBE2xw` in this example.
 The other user will receive a `{data}` message on `me` topic with either a request to confirm the subscription or a notification of successful subscription, depending on user's default permissions.

+The 'public' parameter of P2P topics is user-dependent.
+For instance a P2P topic between users A and B would show user A's 'public' to user B and vice versa.
+If a user updates 'public', app user's P2P topics will change 'public'.

+The 'private' parameter of a P2P topic is defined by each participant individually as with any other topic type.

 ### Group Topics

 Group topics represent communication channels between multiple users.
-The name of a group topic is `grp` followed by a string of base64 characters.
-No other assumptions can be made about internal structure of the name.
+The name of a group topic is `grp` followed by a string of characters from base64 URL-encoding set.
+No other assumptions can be made about internal structure or length of the group name.

-Group topics always have owners.
 A group topic is created by sending a `{sub}` message with the topic field set to "new".
 Tinode will respond with a `{ctrl}` message with the name of the newly created topic, i.e. `{sub topic="new"}` is replied with `{ctrl topic="grpmiKBkQVXnm3P"}`.
+The user who created the topic becomes topic owner.
+Ownership can be transferred to another user with a `{set}` message but at least one user must remain the topic owner.

+A user joining or leaving the topic generates a `{pres}` message to all other users who are currently in the joined state with the topic.

 ## Support for Client-Side Caching